-In December 2023, Gresham House Ventures invested into Ozone API, a software company supporting the delivery of open finance for banks and financial institutions globally.40
+In December 2023, Gresham House Ventures invested into Ozone API, a software company supporting the delivery of open finance for banks and financial institutions globally.

 Open finance is a financial ecosystem that enables customers to securely share their financial data between trusted third parties, enabling customers to have greater control of their financial information, access innovative and personalised financial products, while reducing fraud risk.
+Banks and financial institutions have spent considerable resources building tools which enable them to comply with Open Finance regulation, however many are seeking software which enables them to utilise the commercial benefits of open finance.